-Alex is a writer & researcher based in São Paulo, Brazil and is host of Aufhebunga Bunga podcast.
+Alex is a writer, researcher and translator based in São Paulo, Brazil and is host of Aufhebunga Bunga podcast.
+He is the co-author of The End of the End of History (Zero, 2021).
 Alex offers consultancy, research & language services.

-Aufhebunga Bunga is the ‘global politics podcast at the end of the end of history’ – a fortnightly programme I host, edit, and co-produce with colleagues based in the UK & Brazil.
+Aufhebunga Bunga is the ‘global politics podcast at the end of the end of history’ – a programme I host, edit, and co-produce with colleagues based in the UK.

 My academic background is in international relations (LSE; King’s College London) and sociology (University of Kent at Canterbury).
 My academic concern centred around consumerism and anti-consumerism; on how changes in capitalist culture brought forward opposition movements, and how capitalism then ‘recuperates’ or incorporates the demands and desires of these movements.
 In my MA (King’s), I asked whether contemporary anti-consumerism is a form of romantic anti-capitalism.
 In my MPhil, I critiqued notions of ‘ethical capitalism’ by exploring the moral economy of fair trade.

 I can be emailed at alexhochuli at gmail dot com.